NottingHack/members-guide/storage.rst

 Items stored on the LPS shelves must be labelled with a label printed through HMS.
 This ensures we have all the important information when auditing the shelves.
 These are typically checked during a Hack the Space Day.
 Items without labels will be disposed of and owners of improperly labelled items will be contacted.
 If your project has been inactive for more than 3 months, you may also be contacted.

+Do Not Hack labels intentionally leave space to write the current date whenever you work on the project.
+When you work on a project which is being stored in LPS, you should update this, preferably by writing the current date in the box, or by printing a new label.